Siamak Rahpeyk

-Siamak Rahpeyk (سيامک رهپيک; born 1962) is the jurist member of the Guardian Council and current Dean of Faculty of the University of Judicial Sciences and Administrative Services located in Tehran, Iran.
+Siamak Rahpeyk (سيامک رهپيک; born 1962) is a jurist member of the Guardian Council and current Dean of Faculty of the University of Judicial Sciences and Administrative Services located in Tehran, Iran.
 He received his Ph.D. in Private Law from Tarbiat Modarres University.
 Rahpeyk also teaches the law, his main expertise is civil liability, sub sub-specialty: basic rights and security strategy.

 Rahpyek is a jurist and the speaker of the Guardian Council of the Constitution of Iran in the Parliament of the Islamic Republic of Iran.
 His previous positions include: Editor of Journal of Law at the Department of Justice; managing director of the Research Institute of Strategic Studies.

 Books

 Rahpeyk has authored seventeen legal books in Persian.
 Including these books: